online-course-hub/cs-bootcamp/README.md

 #### OVERVIEW

 This is a repo for my personal bootcamp.
 It's a mix of necessary knowledge to be a developer and subjects of interests.
+It will serve both as a journal and a guide for future people who will attempt tu self study computer science.

 #### PREREQUISITES